Leading with Purpose, Courage, and Care

 Curriculum:

-2. Building a Culture Where People Can Thrive
+- Building a Culture Where People Can Thrive (principles of thriving leadership, thriving mindset, empathic communication)

-4. Creating Team Thriving (psychological safety, belonging, and practical strategies for building teams and organizational cultures where people feel deeply welcomed and needed)
+- Thriving Together (psychological safety, belonging, and practical strategies for building teams and organizational cultures where people feel deeply welcomed and needed)

 Learning Objectives: